LAPIS is a fast web API for massive open virus sequencing databases: Methods

 \subsection{Data query engine}

 We developed a novel data query engine for our public web API that is tailored to support real-time, interactive genomic surveillance and genomic epidemiology.
-Specifically, it is designed to support high numbers of requests and fast query processing of genome sequencing data.
-Our internal SARS-CoV-2 LAPIS instance based on GISAID data currently receives over one million requests per day, mostly from users of CoV-Spectrum.
-At the same time, it must support interactive and exploratory analyses where the user is able to switch quickly between different variants, countries and time periods by responding to most requests within tens to hundreds of milliseconds.
+Specifically, it is designed to support high numbers of requests and fast query processing of genomic sequencing data.
+Our internal SARS-CoV-2 LAPIS instance based on GISAID data currently receives hundreds of thousands of requests per day, mostly from users of CoV-Spectrum.
+At the same time, it must support interactive and exploratory analyses where the user is able to switch quickly between different variants, countries, and time periods by responding to most requests within tens to hundreds of milliseconds.
 Existing database systems are not sufficient for this task.